brunofoggiatto/ansible-automation-project/README.md

 192.168.1.102
 ...
 ```
-# Note: The connection method and variables can differ for other operating systems.
+**Note**: The connection method and variables can differ for other operating systems.
 For example, managing Windows machines requires a different configuration in the inventory.

 # Create a Simple Playbook